Armandinando/Spiced_Academy_Projects/README.md

 ![alt text](https://github.com/Armandinando/Spiced_Academy_Projects/blob/main/Project_01_%20Visual%20Data%20Analysis/Annimated_Plot.gif)
 ### Project_02: Classification

-In this project, I investigate the Titanic Dataset with the use of the Python libraries NumPy, Pandas, Matplotlib and Seaborn. a comprehensive data analysis and feature engineering was performed and data was preprocessed for machine learning.
+In this project, I investigated the Titanic Dataset using Python libraries NumPy, Pandas, Matplotlib and Seaborn. a comprehensive data analysis and feature engineering was performed and data was preprocessed for machine learning.
 Moreover, Random Forest and Logistic Regression models were trained.
 Accuracy scores were between 78% and 81% and a A k-fold Cross Validation scores around 96%.

 ![alt text](https://github.com/Armandinando/Spiced_Academy_Projects/blob/main/titanic.jpg)